SUV driver hits crowd at Texas bus stop near border; 7 dead

 The city bus stop is across the street from the shelter and is not marked.
 There was no bench, and people waiting there were sitting along the curb, Maldonado said.
 He said most of the victims were Venezuelan men.

 He said the SUV flipped after running up on the curb and continued moving for about 200 feet (about 60 meters).
-Some people who were walking on the sidewalk about 30 feet away from the main group were also hit, Maldonado said.
+Some people walking on the sidewalk about 30 feet from the main group were also hit, Maldonado said.

+Brownsville police investigator Martin Sandoval said the crash happened about 8:30 a.m. and police did not know whether the driver intentionally hit people.

+“It can be three factors,” Sandoval said.
+“It could be intoxication; it could be an accident; or it could be intentional.
+In order for us to find out exactly what happened, we have to eliminate the other two.”

+“He’s being very uncooperative at the hospital, but he will be transported to our city jail as soon as he gets released,” Sandoval said.
+“Then we’ll fingerprint him and (take a) mug shot, and then we can find his true identity.”

+Police also retrieved a blood sample and sent it to a Texas Department of Public Safety lab to test for intoxicants.

-The Ozanam shelter is the only overnight shelter in the city of Brownsville and manages the release of thousands of migrants from federal custody.
-Brownsville has long been an epicenter for migration across the U.S.-Mexico border, and it has become a key location for next week’s ending of the pandemic-era border restrictions known as Title 42.
+Brownsville has long been an epicenter for migration across the U.S.-Mexico border, and it has become a key location of interest for next week’s end to pandemic-era border restrictions known as Title 42.
+The Ozanam shelter is the only overnight shelter in the city and manages the release of thousands of migrants from federal custody.

-Sandoval told KRGV-TV that authorities are investigating whether the crash was intentional or an accident.
-They are also testing the driver, who was held at the scene by witnesses, for intoxication.

-Maldonado said the center had not received any threats before the crash, but they did afterwards.
+Maldonado said the center had not received any threats before the crash, but they did afterward.

 “I’ve had a couple of people come by the gate and tell the security guard that the reason this happened was because of us,” Maldonado said.